-Bueu ferry port in Spain connects you with Ons Island in Spain with a choice of up to 10 ferry crossings per day.
-The duration of the Bueu to Ons Island crossing is from 40 minutes and the crossing is operated by Naviera Nabia & Mar de Ons.
+Bueu ferry port in Spain connects you with Ons Island in Spain with a choice of up to 28 ferry crossings per week.
+The duration of the Bueu to Ons Island crossing is from 45 minutes and the crossing is operated by Mar de Ons.

 The municipality of Bueu is built upon the rugged hills of the Morazzo peninsula in the Galicia region of northern Spain.
 It’s a town shaped by a grid of downtown streets that line the cliff-faced coast and rise towards the steep climbs of the countryside where they become twisting residential lanes.
 The tree-lined seafront is a popular destination in summer due to its warm climate and the sandy beaches that edge the blue-watered bay.